anerv/dk_bicycle_network/README.md

-# Data Processing a Network Analysis of the Danish Bicycle Networks
+# Data Processing for 'A Network Analysis of the Danish Bicycle Infrastructure'

 This repository contains the code for creating a routable road network for all of Denmark divided into XX categorizations of Low Traffic Stress for cycling ([see Mekuria et al 2021](https://transweb.sjsu.edu/research/Low-Stress-Bicycling-and-Network-Connectivity)).